mstr-Wolf/browserBot/README.md

 # browserBot
-browserBot is a easy way to schedule and control browser actions.
-From scheduling youtube videos, sending whatsapp messages, to even attending to classes.
-Let your imagination drive you, build with browserBot!
+Attending online classes?
+Scraping website data?
+Building bots?

+'browserBot' is a easy way to automate web through your browser.

+Let your imagination drive you...

 ## Installation
 Get source code